MichaelCurrin/dev-cheatsheets/cheatsheets/ci-cd/github-actions/jobs.md

         needs: job1

         steps:
-        - run: echo ${{needs.job1.outputs.output1}} ${{needs.job1.outputs.output2}}
+        - run: echo ${{ needs.job1.outputs.output1 }} ${{ needs.job1.outputs.output2 }}
     ```

 ## If statement

-This step only runs when the event type is a pull_request and the event action is unassigned.
+This step only runs when the event type is `pull_request` and the event action is unassigned.

 - `main.yml`
     ```yaml
     steps:
      - name: My first step
        if: ${{ github.event_name == 'pull_request' && github.event.action == 'unassigned' }}
-       run: echo This event is a pull request that had an assignee removed.
+       run: echo "This event is a pull request that had an assignee removed."
     ```
 - `main.yml`
     ```yaml